sagemath/trac_to_gh/Issue 6685.md

 # Issue 6685: include pictures in the reference manual and notebook introspection

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6685

 Original creator: jhpalmieri